stat545ubc-2023/assignment-b1-renessag/assignment-b1.md

 given various types of input to test the robustness of its intended use and its response to inappropriate inputs.

-## 4.0 Multiple inputs in single arugment
+## 4.0 Multiple inputs in single argument

 These scenarios test the flexibility of the two variable inputs in `group_count_and_prop` for the embedded `group_by` and `length(which())`